palf/haskell-sdl2-examples/README.md

     cabal run lessonxx
     (where xx is the lesson number as two digits)

-To run the first lesson (a simple hello world),
+To run the first lesson,

     cabal run lesson01

 ## Lesson Output

 * Lesson 01 - a white box which remains for two seconds
+* Lesson 02 - "Hello World" text taken from a bitmap